paulwoodman/oosto/README.md

 ### Fact Collection and Config Parsing

 Ansible's native fact gathering can be invoked by setting `gather_facts: true` in your top level playbook.
-And every major vendor has fact modules that you can use in a playbook task: `ios_facts`, `eos_facts`, `nxos_facts`, `junos_facts`, etc...
+And every major vendor has fact modules that you can use in a playbook task: `ios_facts`, `f5_facts`, `vmware_facts`, etc...

 Just enable `gather_facts`, and you're on your way!
 Here's an example of gathering facts on a Cisco IOS device to create a backup of the full running config, and parse config subsets into a platform-agnostic data model:

 ```
-- name: collect device facts and running configs
+- name: collect device facts
   hosts: all
   gather_facts: yes
 ```